-Alco Water Service: Alco provides water to the northern and eastern areas of the city of Salinas (the areas not covered by Cal Water), including neighborhoods that are considered disadvantaged.
+Alco Water Service: Alisal Water Corporation, dba Alco Water Service (Alco), provides water to approximately 40,000 people living in the eastern portion of the City of Salinas (the areas not covered by Cal Water), including neighborhoods that are considered disadvantaged.
+Alco also owns and operates a small water system at the intersection of Potter Road and Highway 101 (Rosehard Industrial Park Water System).
 Alco's rates and service quality are regulated by the CPUC and its water quality is regulated by both the CPUC and the State Water Board Drinking Water Program.
-The potential for Alco to extend service to surrounding communities is presently unknown.
+Alco is willing to extend service to nearby disadvantaged communities that are close enough to physically connect to Alco's existing water system facilities.
+Alco currently maintains nine wells, six active wells and three standby wells with sufficient source capacity to add additional connections.